RobertBorghese/TastyFresh/README.md

 ---

 With that being said, it is very unlikely Tasty Fresh will ever be production ready.
-It is a small, *MESSY*, one-man project aimed solely at the needs of said main.
+It is a small, *MESSY*, one-man project aimed solely at the needs of said man.
 Bugs, issues, and other unintended behavior will be fixed as needed, and as a result, one must have a relatively advanced understanding of both C++ and Tasty Fresh to receive any benefit from the language.
 Nonetheless, contributions to clean-up the code base or elevate this language to production quality are always welcome.

 Ultimately, if Tasty Fresh ever reaches version `1.0.0`, it should include: